- Analysing a roller coaster ride

 This formula tells us how the train's velocity is related to the elevation drop.
 We have used functional notation and written y(x) and v(x) instead of just y and v to emphasize the fact that the elevation drop and velocity are both functions of x.

-Next, we must recognize that the velocity v in our basic formula is supposed to be measured along the curve.
+Next, we must recognize that the velocity v in equation (1) is supposed to be measured along the curve.
 We must express the velocity in terms of its horizontal and vertical components.
 To do this, take a look at the small blue triangle in the graph above.
 Let s represent distance measured along the curve.
 Then:

 - ds represents a small incremental distance along the curve